Highlights of Jordan

 Later return to the modern, bustling capital.
 Venture up to the citadel, situated on one of the seven hills that originally made up Amman, and then spend time wandering through the National Archaeological Museum, home to a collection of artifacts which date from prehistoric times to the 15th century.
 Take a seat in the magnificently restored 6,000 seat Roman Amphitheatre built during the reign of Antonius Pius in 138-161 CE.
 Lastly today, stroll through Darat al Funun arts centre, housed in a series of restored sandstone residences and warehouses, which provides a collaborative platform for contemporary Arab artists.

 Day 3: Amman – Madaba – Kerak – Petra

 Travel south along the King’s Highway, an ancient trade route and important access point for many historic sites.
 Explore the Christian town of Madaba famous for its beautiful mosaics.
 Admire the vast mosaic map embedded on the floor of the Church of St. George depicting the Holy Land with Jerusalem at its heart.
 Continue to Mt.
 Nebo where there’s time to admire the spectacular views of the Jordan Valley.
 It is from this vantage point that Moses is said to have gazed down on the Promised Land.
 Stop at the ancient 12th century Crusader castle of Kerak before arriving at Petra, the country’s most famous archaeological site and one of the New Seven Wonders of the World.
-This evening a culinary experience at the Petra Kitchen when you learn to make traditional Bedouin dishes from farm-fresh local ingredients.

 Hotel: Mövenpick Resort Petra, 2 nights